Store Core

 Pairing with MVVM Core

-Use store-core for UI state that should live beside your MVVM Core view models rather than inside a single observable stream or BehaviorSubject.
-For example, a TaskBoardViewModel can create a small store to hold statusFilter, expose store.actions for filter buttons, and replay the latest setting into an RxJS BehaviorSubject that drives the task filtering pipeline.
+Use store-core for UI state that should live beside your MVVM Core view models rather than inside a single Model signal.
+For example, a TaskBoardViewModel can create a small store to hold statusFilter, expose store.actions for filter buttons, and mirror the latest setting into a @web-loom/signals-core signal() that drives a computed() task-filtering pipeline.

 Avoid mixing business data and UI state inside the same store.
 MVVM Core view models already provide data$, isLoading$, and the domain mutations you need.
 Layer a store-core store on top when you need to remember which tab is active, whether a drawer is open, or the selected filter in a table, and feed that UI state back into your view model logic via store.subscribe or store.getState().